About the Minnesota 100 Club

 To receive funds and property, to invest and reinvest the same, and to disburse and distribute the same, as voluntary, gratuitous and charitable gifts and contributions solely to or for the benefit of:

-A. Spouses, parents and/or significant others living in a family relationship, and surviving minor dependents of police officers, firefighters, highway patrol officers, sheriffs, sheriff’s deputies, paramedics, and any other emergency service personnel (while in the line of duty performing the emergency service duties of a similar nature to the duties of a police officer or firefighter) who have lost their lives in the employ of the State of Minnesota, or a political subdivision thereof:
+A. Spouses, parents and/or significant others living in a family relationship, and surviving minor dependents of police officers, firefighters, highway patrol officers, sheriffs, sheriff’s deputies, paramedics, corrections officers, and any other emergency service personnel (while in the line of duty performing the emergency service duties of a similar nature to the duties of a police officer or firefighter) who have lost their lives in the employ of the State of Minnesota, or a political subdivision thereof:

 B. Spouses, significant others and/or minor dependents of persons, enumerated in A above, who have become physically disabled or incapacitated during the performance of the duties described in A above: